DongShuaike/jadx-ai-mcp/README.md

 2. Download and run any LLM that has capability to invoke tool.

 For example, the llama 3.1 has capability to invoke the tool.
+However, during testing I was not able to invoke tool via llama.3.1 and so for this example I am using gemma3:4b [Again this whole setup is based on LLM Capabilities]

 You can run it using following command:

-> ollama run llama3.1:8b
+> ollama run gemma3:4b

-[Note]: Kindly note the above command will fetch the model with 8b parameters.
+[Note]: Kindly note the above command will fetch the model with 4b parameters.
 If you have stronger hardware kindly fetch higher parameter model for better performance.

 3. Serve the Ollama on API server using following command